 Cheesy Baked Shells and Broccoli/Cauliflower

 Preheat oven to 350*.
 Spray a 9×13 pan or 3 quart casserole dish with cooking spray.

 - 1 pound medium pasta shells

-- 3-4 c. broccoli and/or cauliflower, cut into bite-sized pieces
+- 3-4 c. broccoli and/or cauliflower and/or carrots, cut into bite-sized pieces

 - 2 T. butter

 - 3 c. milk (1%, 2%, whole…anything will work)

 - 2-3 cloves garlic, minced

 - 2 c. grated Cheddar [I used about 10 slices of Cheddar.]

 - 1/4 c. fresh parsley, minced